eitantuchin/DS_202_Final_Project/README.md

-# Analysis on Fatal Motor Vehicle Accidents in the United States
+# Analysis on Bad Drivers in the United States

 #### Eitan Tuchin, Tirmidi Mohamed